Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: RELATED WORK

 \subsection{UNDERWATER SIM2REAL GAP BRIDGING}

 Although state-of-the-art simulators still fail to fully capture real-world physics accurately (the so-called simulation-to-real gap), the latest advances in sim2real bridging techniques \cite{hofer2021sim2real} have demonstrated the feasibility of successfully deploying control policies developed entirely in simulation directly into real-world hardware \cite{aljalbout2025reality}.
 However, the intrinsically higher complexity of modeling hydrodynamics accurately has hindered achieving a similar level of success in bridging the sim2real gap in the underwater domain.
 The performance deterioration caused by this gap can be seen in the fact that many underwater reinforcement learning works remain in the simulation realm \cite{chang2025learning, lidtke.2024}, or are tested in real hardware only under very limited conditions \cite{cai2025learning, sufan.2025}.
 A practical alternative to more accurate but computationally expensive hydrodynamic simulators is the use of residual dynamics models to complement the simulated robot dynamics, as demonstrated in \cite{kaufmann2023champion, gao2024sim}.
 Residual models capture the discrepancy between simulated and real-world vehicle motion, and subsequently enhance the fidelity of the simulator.
 However, learning these residuals requires access to high-accuracy, real-world motion data paired with the simulated vehicle to be enhanced, which has prevented this technique from being applied to underwater simulators.
-To bridge this gap, in this work we combine the Marinarium with its digital twin in the SMaRCSim and demonstrate how residual dynamics regression can be applied to improve underwater dynamics simulation.
+To bridge this gap, in this work we use data from the underwater \Gls{mocap} system in the Marinarium together with the Marinarium's digital twin in the SMaRCSim and demonstrate how residual dynamics regression can be applied to improve underwater dynamics simulation.